UPSC Prelims 2022 — practice paper

 Sample questions from 2022

-Q1 · general studies
+Q1 · general_studies

 Which one of the following has been constituted under the Environment (Protection) Act, 1986?